 The Community Social Services program is available to all Centennial Care members.
 This service is to help you find community resources to help keep you healthy and safe.
 We are the connectors between you and the many nonprofit organizations helping people in the community.
 Call us at 1-877-232-5518, option 3, then option 5, between 8 a.m. to 5 p.m., Monday through Friday.
-We can help you find resources such as:
+We can help you find resources such as the following:

 - Food pantries

 - Benefit coordinators

 - Early Head Start Program for your child

-- Food stamps, Temporary Assistance for Families with Young Children, or Women, Infants and Children office
+- Food stamps, Temporary Assistance for Families with Young Children (TANF), or Women, Infants, and Children (WIC) office

 - Help with your electric bill

-- Information about local support groups/services
+- Information regarding local support groups/services

-- Home Visiting Program, including Nurse Family Partnership and Parents as Teachers

 - Other community resources